Dhanshribhangale/Java_Project/README.md

 # Java_Project

+** Problem Statement **

+The placement process in most educational institutions is still handled manually using spreadsheets, emails, and notice boards.
+This leads to inefficiencies such as scheduling conflicts, delayed updates, and poor coordination between students, professors, and the Training & Placement Office (TPO).
+Students lack a centralized system to view eligible companies or track application status.
+Professors face difficulties in accessing schedules or booking classrooms.
+TPOs struggle with managing applications, updating statuses, and planning test schedules.
+Manual handling also results in redundant data and overlapping bookings.
+There is a need for a role-based, automated system that integrates placement activities into a unified platform with real-time access, reduced errors, and improved operational efficiency.
 Placement Management System is a Java Swing and MySQL-based desktop application designed to streamline the college placement process for students, professors, and the Training & Placement Office (TPO).
 The system ensures efficient management of lectures, extra activities, company interactions, and student